cjyuan/cyf-notes/ITP-JS4-PR-comments.md

 It might be easier to align output using the string's built-in padding functions than using space characters.

 ---
+How would you modify this statement to align the value of `lineTotal` when its value is 10.00 or more?

 The format of the output in exercise-3 is not **exact**; the spacing is off a bit.
 Since the spec mentions `Pay attention to the exact formatting of the expected result.` It would be great if you can try to produce an output that matches the expected result.